 Fate Therapeutics, Inc. was founded in 2007 and is headquartered in San Diego, California.

-RegMed Investors’ (RMi) closing bell: ending an erratic month
+RegMed Investors’ (RMi) closing bell: First trading day of new month

 45 companies, 1 interpreter!

 Fate Therapeutics (FATE) – Two wordds - "on fire" having started 2018 at $6.30, saw a high of $9.39 and started February at $9.33 with a low of $7.85 jumping to $8.76 on 2/16 ... as investors kept the momentum going.
 It’s still in the earliest stages of development, but FATE has taken a shotgun approach to immunotherapy and cell therapy.
 It starts with induced pluripotent stem cells, which are then coaxed to transform into various immune cells, including natural killer cells (NKs), T-cells, and CD34+ cells.
 The idea is to create an off-the-shelf cellular immunotherapy production platform using stem cells.
 Despite the euphoria at the moment, the company's future will be determined in the clinic -- and there's a long way to go.
 One of MY favorites, it will twitch with dips ... near term - time will tell if it's a winner, I'd BET on this "horse" although many sessions will not stay in the gate.buy